Woolston Signal Box

-In December 2020, ep group were appointed by Three Rivers Community Rail Partnership, with key stakeholders including Network Rail and South Western Railway, for architectural and interior design services to provide a stylish and practical design solution which considers accessibility, security, energy efficiency and functionality.
+In December 2020, ep projects were appointed by The Three Rivers Community Rail Partnership, with key stakeholders including Network Rail and South Western Railway, for architectural and interior design services to provide a stylish and practical design solution which considers accessibility, security, energy efficiency and functionality.

 The creation of a functional community meeting space with Net Zero Carbon targets achieved through renewables, energy systems and battery storage.